FreeCAD/FreeCAD-documentation/wiki/FEM_Install.md

-If the solver is installed, make sure the FEM Workbench is able to find the binary; go to {{MenuCommand|Edit → Preferences → FEM → CalculiX → Search in known binary directories}}.
+If the solver is installed, make sure the FEM Workbench is able to find the binary; go to **Edit → Preferences → FEM → CalculiX → Search in known binary directories**.
 If you compiled the solver yourself, untick the option, and give the correct path to the binary.
 For other solvers that could be used with FreeCAD, see [FEM Solver](FEM_Solver.md).

-### FEM mesh generator {#fem_mesh_generator}
+### FEM mesh generator

 In order to create a [FEM Mesh](FEM_Mesh.md), FreeCAD uses [Gmsh](http://gmsh.info/) as the default mesher.
 For this to work, Gmsh should be installed separately from FreeCAD.